 The new CPS 230 regulations issued by the Australian Prudential Regulation Authority (APRA) are just the latest shift in the rapidly evolving financial operational landscape.
 Regulatory compliance is paramount for ensuring the stability and integrity of financial institutions, and the changes focus on the operational and security risks posed by outsourcing arrangements for financial institutions.

-The changes introduced by APRA are largely focused on best practice for operational risk management, especially in terms of outsourcing.
+The changes introduced by APRA are largely focused on best practices for operational risk management, especially in terms of outsourcing.
 In this blog and a series of other posts, we’ll look at how these changes will affect the workflow of financial institutions and what steps need to be taken to comply.
 While they may appear complicated at first glance, the prudential standard CPS 230 changes can be followed quite easily if you have the right approach and tools.

 So, let's delve into the intricacies of the changes for regulated entities, and what actionable strategies you should follow to achieve compliance.